-The following table lists the resources that you can use to access EC2 programmatically.
+The following table lists the resources that you can use to access Amazon EC2 programmatically.

 Resource Description

 AWS SDKs AWS SDKs include sample code, libraries, tools, documentation, and templates.

 To download the AWS SDKs, go to AWS Software Development Kits (SDKs).

 Libraries Developers can provide their own libraries, which you can find at the following AWS developer centers:

 Java Developer Center

 Mobile Developer Center

 PHP Developer Center

 Python Developer Center

 Ruby Developer Center

 Windows and .NET Developer Center

-EC2 API If you prefer, you can code directly to the EC2 API.
+Amazon EC2 If you prefer, you can code directly to the Amazon EC2 API.

-For more information, see Making API Requests , and go to Amazon Elastic Compute Cloud API Reference.
+API For more information, see Making API Requests and Amazon Elastic Compute Cloud API Reference.